Park Hae-soo

 Park Hae-soo (born November 21, 1981) is a South Korean actor.
-He is best known worldwide for portraying Cho Sang-woo in the first season of the Netflix hit series Squid Game (2021), which earned him a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He is best known worldwide for portraying Cho Sang-woo in the first season of the Netflix series Squid Game (2021), which earned him a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

-Park started his career in theater and has played a large number of leading and supporting roles in plays and musicals.
+Park began his career in theater and has played a large number of leading and supporting roles in plays and musicals.
 He subsequently expanded his career into film and television and achieved his breakthrough with Prison Playbook (2017–2018), one of the highest-rated Korean dramas on cable television.
-He is also known for his frequent collaborations with Netflix, including Time to Hunt (2020), Yaksha: Ruthless Operations (2022), and Narco-Saints (2022).
-(Note: Time to Hunt and Yaksha: Ruthless Operations were intended for theatrical release.
-However, due to the COVID-19 pandemic, the worldwide distribution rights were sold to Netflix.)
+He is also known for his frequent collaborations with Netflix, including Narco-Saints (2022), Money Heist: Korea – Joint Economic Area (2022), Karma (2025), The Price of Confession (2025), and The Great Flood (2025).

 Early life

 Park was born in Suwon, South Korea, on November 21, 1981.
 He got his first taste of acting when he joined the theater club at Bundang Jungang High School.
-With a dream of becoming a theater actor, Park enrolled in the Department of Theater and Film at Dankook University.
-During this time, he also worked part-time jobs at sushi and barbeque restaurants and in concert venues.
+In 2000, he enrolled in the Department of Theater and Film at Dankook University, aspiring to become a theater actor.
+His father strongly disapproved of his chosen profession.
+While studying, Park also worked part-time jobs at sushi and barbecue restaurants and at concert venues.

 After graduating with a Bachelor of Arts, Park enlisted for mandatory military service.
 He served in the 50th Infantry Division and worked as a teaching assistant in a recruit training center.